deadlockhook/KUID-Shield-PE-Obfuscator/README.md

   Memory access is validated; invalid access attempts irreversibly corrupt the decryptor.

 - **Final Stub Generation**
   Produces a `stub.exe` with only encrypted pages.
 No recoverable plaintext sections remain.

+- **Multi-threading support**
+  Multithreading is fully supported — as shown by the “waiting” log in the console screenshot.
+Pages are safely decrypted and re-encrypted with controlled access across multiple threads, coordinated through a fast mutex.
 ---

 ## 🖼️ Screenshots